esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 <tr>
 <td >

-conversions
+Conversions

 </td>
 <td>

 Package containing custom conversion classes.
 Defined for randomized or masked columns using a column input source.
 Converts input strings into another string format or can convert string into another data type for randomized columns.
 Implements no.esito.anonymizer.IConversion interface.

 Built in conversions used for converting string input to various other data types: